MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/x-standards-if-else-and-switch-statements.md

 _**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012_

-This topic describes X++ code style standards for the if...else statement and the switch statement.
+This topic describes X++ code style standards for the if ... else statement and the switch statement.

-## if...else
+## if ... else

-If you have an if...else construction, then use positive logic:
+If you have an if ... else construction, then use positive logic:

-Preferred:
+**Recommended:**

 if (true)